Analysis | How Conoco’s Fight With Venezuela Landed in Curacao: QuickTake

 8. Who gets hurt by all this?

 Beyond the direct impact on the regime of Venezuelan President Nicolas Maduro, which is bankrolled by the export of crude oil, any hindrance of PDVSA’s business could mean that refineries from the U.S. to Asia find themselves out of the Venezuelan oil many of them were set up to run.
-That in turn could mean higher oil prices and more pain at the pumps.
-And pity the poor folks in the Caribbean, where the oil facilities are a major employer as well as a prime source of fuel for locals.
-The initial ruling came as a surprise to many, who worry about its impact on the economy.
-Four of Curacao’s government-controlled companies, including the owner of the Isla refinery, went to court this week seeking to lift Conoco’s liens.
+That could mean higher oil prices and more pain at the pumps.
+And pity the poor folks in the Caribbean, where the oil facilities are a major employer, as well as a prime source of fuel for locals.
+Four of Curacao’s government-controlled companies, including the owner of the Isla refinery, went to court this week seeking to allow delivery of the fuel oil originally targeted for them.
+On May 18, PDVSA was ordered to supply fuel oil to Bonaire and Curacao starting no later than May 22, with the proceeds to be deposited into in an escrow account until courts decide if PDVSA or Conoco is entitled to the money

 9. Who’s going to win?